Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 In your household diet, perpetual spinach is an excellent source of vitamin K. One of its most significant advantages is its rapid growth.
 As a result, you can count on collecting its robust leaves season after season.
 Kale is also the solution to the question of what veggies to cultivate in South Africa throughout the summer.
 An interesting truth is that the growth of its blossoms will turn it into a seed rather than a crop.
 The removal of the blossoms on a regular basis guarantees that the Perpetual Spinach produces fresh and nutritious leaves.

-See Also SMD Cars For Sale In South Africa
+See Also How To Register For Home Schooling In South Africa

 Winter root crops include carrots, beets, radishes, parsnips, leeks, late season onions, shallots, kohlrabi, garlic, and turnips.
 Broccoli, Brussels sprouts, cabbage, oriental cabbages, cauliflower, celery, broad beans, lettuce, peas, Swiss chard, kale, genuine spinach, mustard, endives, mizuna, and Asian greens such as pak choi and tatsoi do well in the winter months as well.